Share Your Journey to Medicine: Write for the AAMC’s “Aspiring Docs Diaries” Blog

 blog-writing-2.jpg

-The AAMC is seeking new writers for the "Aspiring Docs Diaries" blog to share stories of premeds, medical students, and residents about their journey to medicine.
-Writing a blog post about your path is a great way to inspire others and help you demonstrate one of the 15 Core Competencies for Entering Medical Students: written communication.
-To get started, read our tips below for writing a great blog post.
+The AAMC is seeking new writers for the “Aspiring Docs® Diaries” blog to showcase diverse pathways to a career in medicine.
+Writing a blog post is a great way to inspire others and and demonstrate one of the 17 Premed Competencies for Entering Medical Students: written communication.
+To get started, read our tips below for writing a great post.

 1. Identify a Topic That Readers Will Care About

-Blog posts for Aspiring Docs can be about anything related to medicine.
-Our most popular topics include stories about your interactions with patients, your inspiration for going into medicine, volunteer experiences, a time where you showed great resilience, etc. After choosing your topic, it’s important to consider what makes your perspective on this topic unique and why readers should care about it.
+Aspiring Docs blog posts can be about anything related to medicine.
+Our most popular topics include stories about your interactions with patients, your inspiration for going into medicine, volunteer experiences, a time where you showed great resilience, etc. After choosing a topic, consider what makes your perspective unique and why readers should care.
 Another question to ask yourself while writing is, “Is this a post I would want to read?”

 2. Write a Compelling Headline and Introduction

-A right title and introduction can make or break a blog post.
-As the first thing readers see, it’s important that the introduction draws people in.
+An engaging title and introduction can make or break a blog post.
+As the first thing people see, it’s important to quickly draw readers in.
 Some creative ways to open are to begin with dialogue, pose a question, or state a surprising fact.

 3. Write From Your Point of View

-Writing in the first-person allows readers to get an inside glimpse into your world.
-Whether you’re writing about a patient interaction, shadowing a physician, or a volunteer experience, the first-person perspective allows readers to put themselves in your shoes and imagine what it’s like to prepare for a career in medicine.
+Writing in the first-person gives readers a glimpse into your world.
+Whether you’re writing about a patient interaction, shadowing a physician, or a volunteer experience, the first-person perspective will allow readers to put themselves in your shoes.

 4. Say It With a Story

-If you have a story, anecdote, or memory of a specific event that pushed you to pursue medicine … share it in your post!
+If you have a story, anecdote, or memory of a specific event related to your topic … share it in your post!
 Blog posts that feature a story with a distinct beginning, middle, and end are some of our most popular.

 6. Write How You Would Talk to a Friend

 Avoid using formal language, technical jargon, or an academic tone.
-Also, if you’re writing about a medical procedure, write about it the same way you would explain it to a friend.
-Using plain language will make your post relatable to a broader audience.
+If you’re writing about a medical procedure, write about it the same way you would explain it to a friend.
+Using plain language will make your post relatable to a broader audience. }

 Posts that show a bit of vulnerability — by sharing a mistake or a lesson learned — showcase the author’s growth and are more engaging to readers.

-To learn more, read some of our most popular recent posts: Becoming and Staying Human, The Same City – A Different Perspective, and What I Learned From My Illness.
+To learn more, read some of our most popular recent posts: Doubt, Deferral and Destiny, Repeating a Year of Medical School, and Small Acts of Kindness.
 To volunteer to write a post for Aspiring Docs, email aspiringdocs@aamc.org

 New section